mnaeimaei/predictive-maintenance-ai/README.md

 ## Overview

-Industrial machinery—such as jet engines, turbines, pumps, and motors—degrades over time.
+Industrial machinery — such as jet engines, turbines, pumps, and motors — degrades over time.
 The challenge is not only detecting failures but also predicting them before they occur.
 This project addresses two of the most critical questions in industrial operations:

 - **How long until this machine fails?** *(Remaining Useful Life estimation)*
 - **Is this machine about to fail?** *(Anomaly and fault detection)*

-Accurately answering these questions is the foundation of **predictive maintenance**—a strategy that enables maintenance to be performed just before equipment failure, avoiding both unnecessary scheduled replacements and costly unexpected breakdowns.
+Accurately answering these questions is the foundation of **predictive maintenance** — a strategy that enables maintenance to be performed just before equipment failure, avoiding both unnecessary scheduled replacements and costly unexpected breakdowns.

 Some applications of this project across different domains include: